Lionel Barrymore: Stage

 In 1906, after a series of disappointing appearances in plays, Barrymore and his first wife, the actress Doris Rankin, left their stage careers and travelled to Paris, where he trained as an artist.
-Lionel and Doris were in Paris in 1908 where their first baby, Ethel, was born.
+Lionel and Doris were in Paris in 1908 when their first baby, Ethel, was born.
 Lionel confirms in his autobiography, We Barrymores, that he and Doris were in France when Bleriot flew the English Channel on July 25, 1909.
-He did not achieve success as a painter, and in 1909 he returned to the US.
-In December of that year, he returned to the stage in The Fires of Fate, in Chicago, but left the production later that month after suffering an attack of nerves about the forthcoming New York opening.
+He did not achieve success as a painter and in 1909 he returned to the US.
+In December of that year he returned to the stage in The Fires of Fate, in Chicago, but left the production later that month after suffering an attack of nerves about the forthcoming New York opening.
 The producers gave appendicitis as the reason for his sudden departure.
 Nevertheless, he was soon back on Broadway in The Jail Bird in 1910 and continued his stage career with several more plays.
 He also joined his family troupe, from 1910, in their vaudeville act, where he was happy not to worry as much about memorizing lines.

-From 1912 to 1917, Barrymore was away from the stage again while he established his film career, but after the First World War, he had several successes on Broadway, where he established his reputation as a dramatic and character actor, often performing together with his wife.
-He returned to the stage in Peter Ibbetson (1917) with his brother John and achieved star billing in The Copperhead (1918) (with Doris).
+From 1912 to 1917 Barrymore was away from the stage again while he established his film career, but after the First World War he had several successes on Broadway, where he established his reputation as a dramatic and character actor, often performing with his wife.
+He returned to the stage in Peter Ibbetson (1917) with his brother, John, and achieved star billing in The Copperhead (1918) (with Doris).
 He retained star billing for the next 6 years in plays such as The Jest (1919) (again with John) and The Letter of the Law (1920).
 Lionel gave a short-lived performance as MacBeth in 1921 opposite veteran actress Julia Arthur as Lady MacBeth, but the production encountered strongly negative criticism.
 His last stage success was in Laugh, Clown, Laugh, in 1923, with his second wife, Irene Fenwick; they met while acting together in The Claw the previous year, and after they fell in love he divorced his first wife.
 He also received negative notices in three productions in a row in 1925.
 After appearing in Man or Devil in 1926, he signed a film contract with MGM and after the advent of sound films in 1927, he never again appeared on stage.